dhaffaardhana2002/dhaffaardhana2002/README.md

 - Javascript
 - PHP

-And these are my projects:
+And these are my project(s):
 - [To-Do List || dhaffaardhana2002/todo-list](https://github.com/dhaffaardhana2002/todo-list)

+Sorry if anything's wrong, I'm not really good in English